Omeruo and Awaziem shine in Leganes draw against Mallorca | Goal.com

 The African stars will hope to help Leganes return to winning ways when they face Granada, who will be expected to feature Nigeria’s Ramon Azeez, on June 22.

-The duo are key member of the Super Eagles and were part of the side that won a bronze medal at the 2019 Africa Cup of Nations in Egypt.
+The duo are key members of the Super Eagles and were part of the side that won a bronze medal at the 2019 Africa Cup of Nations in Egypt.